What Is A Urologist

 Are you wondering ‘what is a Urologist’?
 And what a Urologist does for a living?
 Here we’ll give you all the insight you need to answer your urologist-based questions.

 Urology is a medical practice focusing on both surgical and medical diseases pertaining to certain areas of the body in both men and women.

 What do urologists do?

 Urologists could be considered as the plumbers of the human body.
 They deal with urinary tract conditions in both men and women and they also treat the reproductive system in men, which some may describe as ‘Genito-Urinary Surgery’.

 The urinary organs include two kidneys, two ureters, one bladder, the prostate, the urethra and the penis.
-Any blockage, stone problems, growths, cancers or men’s problems related to these organs are treated by Urologists.
+However, any blockage, stone problems, growths, cancers or men’s problems related to these organs can be treated by Urologists.

 Kidneys: Growth both benign and malignant, stones, infections, birth defects, obstruction

-Ureters (tubes from kidneys to the bladder): Stones, growth or narrowing (strictures)
+Ureters (tubes from the kidneys to the bladder): Stones, growth or narrowing (strictures)

 Bladder: Growths, stones, inflammation, infection

 There are also a number of subspecialties in Urology, such as: